TomiSar/GraphQL/README.md

-# GraphQL Crash Course With Full Stack MERN Project
+# GraphQ Full Stack MERN Project

 ### Install all dependencies (server and client) from root